culturecode/stagehand/Readme.md

 Any database changes that take place within the block will logged as part of a Commit.
 Commits are used when determining what additional records to sync when syncing a specific record.
 For instance, if creating a record updates another record in the process, the commit will ensure that manual syncing copies both the new record and the updated record.

+Note, in these examples, the subject of the commit is being set.
+Doing so allows commits to be associated with each other, even if they do not modify the same records, e.g. if a commit only updated nested attributes, setting the commit subject will ensure the nested records are synced when the record is synced even if the record and its nested records are never modified together in the same commit.

 ### Previewing Changes